Tomansion/ToManTorinAI/README.md

 ## Principles

 This AI uses reinforcement learning to learn how to play the game.
-It is based on the [Q-learning](https://en.wikipedia.org/wiki/Q-learning) algorithm.

 The ToManTorinAI will be presented with a board state and a set of possible actions.
 It will then choose an action and receive a reward based on the outcome of the action.
-The reward will be used to update the Q-table, which is a table that maps board states to actions and their associated rewards.
-The Q-table is used to choose actions in the future.

 ## V1 - DeathCursor

 First version of the AI.
 One model to move and build, input spreaded as much as possible.

+Algorithm used : Q value learning

 ### Inputs